suniljangir/suniljangir/README.md

 ## Hi there 👋
-I am Dr. Sunil Kumar Jangir.
+Dr. Sunil Kumar Jangir.
 I am working as an Associate Professor in the Department of Computer Science and Engineering, Chandigarh University,Punjab,India.

 Skills: Machine Learning/Soft Computing/Design and Analysis of Algorithms/Computer Networks